Min(d)ing the President: A text analytic approach to measuring tax news: A topic model for measuring tax news

-This results in a measure indicating how prominently the president talks about tax increase and tax decrease over time.
-We stress that this measure should not be read as \emph{tax news}.
-There is no reason why (i) the identified mentioning of tax cuts (or hikes) relates to \emph{future} tax policy, and even if it does, (ii) it is interpreted as news by economic agents.
-We will address both issues explicitly in the remainder of the paper.

-Arguably, the myriad of choices made in pre-processing, topic model specification and measure creation may make our final measures seem arbitrary.
+To illustrate the proposed prevalence measure, consider two extreme cases: \begin{itemize} \item If all tokens in all documents in the time period belong to topic $k$, we have $\doublehat{\theta}_{d,k}=1$, $\doublehat{\theta}_{d,l}=0$ for $l\neq k$ for all documents $d$.
+In that case $\text{prevalence}_{t,k} = 1$, while $\text{prevalence}_{t,l} = 0$ for all other topics $l\neq k$. \item If all tokens in all documents are uninformative, so equally belonging to $k=1,\ldots,K$ topics, that is $\doublehat{\theta}_{d,k} = 1/K$ for all $k=1,\ldots,K$, then the prevalence of all topics is $1/K$, implying that all topics are appearing equally likely for the time period considered. \end{itemize} Arguably, the myriad of choices made in pre-processing, topic model specification and measure creation may make our final measures seem arbitrary.
 Indeed, while we made those decisions generally in accordance with standards used in the literature, alternative choices appear equally plausible to justify.
 Therefore, rather than arguing that our choices are the optimal ones, we empirically investigate if our resulting estimates have the properties we attribute to a measure of tax policy signals.
-In the next section we assess the topics estimated through our two-step LDA approach and evaluate the ability of our model to properly classify the tax content of the documents.
+In the next section we assess the topics estimated through our two-step LDA approach and evaluate our model's ability to properly classify the tax content of the documents.